-Lyndhurst has monitored significant decreases in nitrogen dioxide concentrations of between 4-11 μ gm-3 over the last 8 or 9 years within part of the High Street (the annual mean objective for NO2 is 40 μ gm-3), with no exceedances of the nitrogen dioxide annual mean objective being monitored in Lyndhurst over the past 4 years, with the result for 2018 measured as 34 μ gm-3 at the real time analyser.
+Lyndhurst has monitored significant decreases in nitrogen dioxide concentrations of between 4-11μgm-3 over the last 8 or 9 years within part of the High Street (the annual mean objective for NO2 is 40μgm-3), with no exceedances of the nitrogen dioxide annual mean objective being monitored in Lyndhurst over the past five years.
 However, whilst the decreases are noted and welcome, the cause of the decrease is not clear.
 Improvements have been made to the flow of traffic within Lyndhurst, but these came into effect in 2010 when the decrease in the monitored concentrations started but the continued decreases are difficult to explain, other than a generalisation that newer vehicles on the road may also be having a positive local impact.

 As such it is concluded that there needs to be confidence that current nitrogen dioxide concentrations in Lyndhurst can be maintained over the long term.

 Therefore, further work with our partners and the community will continue with the aim to reduce concentrations further in order to obtain the required confidence in the long-term concentrations for Lyndhurst before the Council considers revoking the current Air Quality Management Area.
 However, it is noted the evidence is supporting revocation in the near future should the current trend in monitored nitrogen dioxide concentrations continue.